frequently asked questions

 What are the I.D. requirements for Minors for a Level 2 Livescan background check?

 - Except for “last I.D. preference” when an adult is vouching for and verifying a minor’s identity, it is not required but always recommended, to have a parent, guardian, or adult accompany a minor to their Level 2 “Livescan” Background Check fingerprinting and/or photo appointment.
+Additionally, we accept school IDs as a form of identification when an individual is under 18.

 For how long is a Livescan background check clearance good?